snipe/snipe-it/contributing.md

 -----

-## Translations
+## Localization Support

+When developing on Snipe-IT, please always use language strings (`@lang('path/to/file.string')` in blades, `Lang::get('path/to/file.string')` in controllers) instead of regular text on any user-facing text, so that we can easily extend your changes out to the translation community.

 You do not need to provide translated strings for all of the languages we support, only English (`app/lang/en`).
 We use CrowdIn for translation management by native speakers, so you only need to provide English strings.
-More info on translation is [available here](translations.html).
+More info on translations [available here](translations.html).

 -----